erythana/EVErview/README.md

 # Bugs/Features
   - There may be a problem with different Setting-Directories, usually these are located at %LocalAppData%\CCP\EVE
   If this directory is missing/empty this tool won't work.
 Message me so i can take a look at it and fix it.

+  Also, if you want some sort of new functionality in this tool just write me a message.
+I can't guarantee for anything but i'll try my best if i find some spare time (i not only garbage in eve but also with code.
+No insults.
+Don't gank me).

 # Support
 - As all of us, i hate doing PvE and other ISK generating stuff.
 For i am also an bad pirate i have to live of tips.